tcllab/tclmake/doc/example.md

 # Another example

 The below example shows some of the newer features of tclmake.
 The pattern rules cause a new tclkit to be wrapped based on whether there are new edits to its corresponding unwrapped starkit.
 Since an unwrapped starkit may contain many files, there is no one file that can be used as a dependency such that a new file modification time would make the tclkit out of date.
-Instead, an option rule is used to generate version numbers (using the "sdx" package) of the tclkit and the unwrapped starkit, and within the command script of the option rule the procedure MAKE_UPDATE is used to compare version numbers and schedule the tclkit to be updated only when the versions differ.
+Instead, an option rule is used to generate version hashes (using the "sdx" package) of the tclkit and the unwrapped starkit, and within the command script of the option rule the procedure `MAKE_UPDATE` is used to compare version hashes and schedule the tclkit to be updated only when the versions differ.

     # Value of MAKE_INIT var is treated as a Tcl script and evaluated after file
     # is parsed but before goal updating: